The major objective of the Texas Tech University HSC, Hematology Oncology Fellowship

 Timeframe.
-We will accept applications for the 2013-2014 fellowship years from July
+We will accept applications for for the fellowship from July 1 to September

 Interviews.
 Your application will be reviewed, and selected applicants will be contacted

-Inquiries concerning the Medical Oncology fellowship can be directed to:
+Inquiries concerning the Hematology Oncology fellowship can be directed to:

-Coordinator for Nephrology and Medical Oncology Fellowship Programs
+Coordinator for Hematology Oncology & Infectious Disease Fellowship Programs

 Department of Internal Medicine Texas Tech University Health Sciences Center

 3601 4th St MS 9410 Room 4B078 Lubbock, Texas 79430